mui/material-ui/docs/data/base/components/select/select.md

 ### Multi-select

 The Select component lets your users select multiple options from the list.
-In constrast to the single-selection mode, the options popup does not close after an item is selected, allowing users to continue choosing mor e options.
+In contrast to the single-selection mode, the options popup doesn't close after an item is selected, enabling users to continue choosing more options.

 Set the `multiple` prop to turn on the multi-selection mode.